 From Love Actually to Home Alone, Christmas movie fans are in for quite the treat this month.
 Taking place at Stoller Hall, the fantastic venue will be immersed in the sounds of famous movie soundtracks – all brought to life by a talented string quartet.
 There’ll be plenty of festive favourites to enjoy, with candlelight bringing the festive ambience to the already stunning venue.
-Get tickets here.

-8. Hideaway in a twinkling tipi
+8. Hideaway from the bitter cold in a twinkling tipi

 The UK’s largest indoor fairground is coming to Manchester, with tons of festive fun in store for all the family.
 From family-friendly fairground rides, to festive food stalls, circus performances, and more, guests (and kids in particular!) won’t be disappointed by Winter Funland.
-Get tickets here.

 10. Drink a whole lotta mulled wine

 It’s time to get merry and by ‘get merry’, we mean tipsy on this season’s hottest drink: mulled wine.
 An absolute staple at Christmastime, the season isn’t done right without at least one taste of the warming brew, and luckily for us, there are plenty of places to get your hands on a mulled wine this winter in Manchester.
 And of course munch on a mince pie to make for the perfect festive match.

 11. Shop for unique gifts from independent traders at Ancoats Pop-Up’s Christmas Fair